Eldritch Instinct System Reference Document (v0.8)

 Illustrative Situations

-- The investigators move through a forest as they notice a cultist patrol that is looking for them.
-The players decide to hide behind the trees and stay quiet.
-The position is controlled, as the environment offers places to hide in, the players noticed the cultists early and the cultists are not aware of the investigators’ presence.
-Every player makes a roll, and on a 20, that player is detected or there is a major compromise.
+The investigators are breaking into a warehouse as the criminal proprietors return.
+The players decide to hide behind stacks of crates and stay quiet.
+There are plenty of places to hide and the criminals will just quickly drop something off.
+Every player makes a DEX save, and on a critical fail, their PC is detected or there is a major compromise.
 (Don’t roll a 20!)

-- The investigators must get through a cultist checkpoint to leave the village before they are caught and used as human sacrifice.
-Just going through the checkpoint hoping for the best would be a desperate position as the cultists would recognize strangers.
-The best case outcome is that shortly after passing the checkpoint a couple of cultists become aware of them and order them to halt.
-In order to improve their odds, they could go looking for drying clothes in the neighborhood to disguise themselves, adding a die to the Tension Pool and possibly dealing with other minor obstacles along the way.
+The investigators must pass a cultist checkpoint to leave the village before they are caught and used as human sacrifice.
+Just going through the checkpoint hoping for the best would be extremely risky as the cultists surely recognize strangers.
+In order to improve their odds, they go looking for drying clothes in the neighborhood to disguise themselves, rolling the Agenda Die and possibly dealing with other minor obstacles along the way.
 (Multi-stage plan)

 Downtime

-In the background or between scenarios, players can do a number of things that are summarized at the table.
-They could read tomes, spend time with their bonds or form new ones, improve an aspect of their character, craft something, research a topic, travel somewhere, make new acquaintances, or earn money.
+In the background or between scenarios, you can do a number of things that are summarized at the table.
+You can:

 Bestiary